spacebeam/research/web/luerl.org/content/pages/about.md

 Title: About
-Date: 2019-11-07 16:20
+Date: 2020-06-23 16:20

 Luerl is an implementation of standard Lua 5.3 written in Erlang/OTP.

-Lua is a powerful, efficient, lightweight, embeddable scripting language common in games, IoT devices, machine learning and scientific computing research.
+Lua is a powerful, efficient, lightweight, embeddable scripting language common in games, IoT, artificial intelligence and scientific computing research.

 It supports procedural, object-oriented, functional, data-driven, reactive, organizational programming and data description.